databio/markmeld/docs/basic_config.md

 - `data_md_globs` - Globs, where each file will be read, and available at the key of the filename.
 Any other attributes will be made available to the build system, but not to the jinja templates.

-In the demo, the only target you can build is `default`.
+In the demo, the only target you can build is `target1`.
 You can see the list of targets with `mm -l`.

 ## Version 2